joemoose/psiops/docs/combat.md

 - **Medium** cover protects at least half of the body and often requires crouching (for example, a car, a highway divider, or a barrel).
 - **High** cover protects the whole body and allows free positioning (for example, a wall, a thick tree trunk, or a train car).

-Characters who attack from behind cover should subtract the armor bonus that their cover grants from the damage they deal (this also applies to enemies).
+Characters who attack from behind cover should subtract the armor bonus that their cover grants from the damage they deal (this also applies to opponents).

 ### Suppressing Fire